 Seven Mile Beach is also a departure point for excursions to other famous dive and snorkel sites.
 Our 2-Tank North Wall Dive and Stingray City and Reef Excursion both depart from Safehaven Dock.
 But please note, Stingray City is only a snorkelling spot now.
 Since COVID-19, diving no longer takes place here.

 Our Seven Mile Beach Snorkelling excursions are the perfect way to visit some of our island’s best snorkelling spots in style.
 But with our snorkel equipment rental, you also have the freedom to explore at your own pace.
 Looking for local recommendations?
-Check out our picks for the best places to snorkel in Grand Cayman.
+Check out our picks for the best places to snorkel in Grand Cayman and our Ultimate Guide to Snorkelling in Grand Cayman.

-Read our Ultimate Guide to Diving in the Cayman Islands for even more information.
-Our blog about the history of Grand Cayman’s Kittiwake shipwreck also offers fascinating context about our island’s most famous dive site, so it’s the deal read before your own adventure.
+We also have an Ultimate Guide to Diving in the Cayman Islands, so be sure to read it for even more information about exploring our beautiful underwater wonders.
+Our blog about the history of Grand Cayman’s Kittiwake shipwreck also offers fascinating context about our island’s most famous dive site, so it’s the ideal read before your own adventure.

 While the diving and snorkelling at Seven Mile Beach are world-class, there’s far more here to keep you entertained.